SondreWold/weather_cli_widget/README.md

 # Minimal Weather CLI Tool

-This small script gets the average temperate and total precipation for the next "x" hours at your current location (based on your ip).
+This small script gets the average temperature and total precipitation for the next "x" hours at your current location (based on your ip).

 Building the binary requires `cargo`: `cargo build --release`